15110-20 Northwest Freeway

 13100 Northwest Freeway

-This glassy 1982 office building (six floors) currently has the Allegiance Bank name on it (I guess that would be the Stellar Bank name soon, if not already).
+This glassy 1982 office building (six floors) used to have the Allegiance Bank name on it (by mid-2023 it was swapped out with Stellar Bank).

 13101 Northwest Freeway